glennmckechnie/YAMon-v4/README.md

 To stop YAMon, execute **bash pause.sh** AND also stop the **cron** daemon; or inactivate the crontab entries To clear the iptables entries, run **clear-iptables.sh**

+Also... **pause.sh** now disables all YAMon4 cron entries.
+Hopefully this will reduce the data file corruption.

+It's worth noting that stopping cron from firing is the only way to stop YAMon4 properly.
+They are the daemons that control YAMon4.

+ If they are enabled (via **start.sh reboot**) and cron is running the YAMon4 is running If they are disabled (via **pause.sh** ... or stopping cron) then YAMon4 is stopped.

 <hr>